All About Those Clicks: Tools to Analyze Your Web Traffic9 min read

 - How long visitors stay, what pages they visit, and where exactly they click on every page.

-This information can then optimize your SEO and marketing strategies.
+This information can then be used to optimize your SEO and marketing strategies.
 Analyzing your web traffic helps you see what you’re doing right and how to improve.

 - Are your keywords effective?

-- Is your website attracting undesirable traffic that you didn’t know about?
+- Is your website attracting the right traffic?

 - Are your calls to action being seen?